 Discover the attractions of Potamida

 Just a few kilometers to the southwest of Kissamos, you can visit the lovely village of Potamida, featuring some enchanting attractions, starting with the Komolithi, unique geologic formations appearing like small conical hills made of soft clay.
-They look a little with the landscape of Cappadocia, but the interesting things is that there is still vegetation on top of the cones.
+They look a little like the landscape of Cappadocia, but the interesting thing is that there is still vegetation on top of the cones.
 The village also has an operational old watermill, as well as several lovely small churches.

 Discover the Beaches Nearby